Day of the Tentacle: Creative design

 The staff collaboratively designed the characters.
 They first discussed the character personalities, which Larry Ahern used to create concept art.
-Ahern wanted to make sure that the art style was consistent and the character designs were established early, in contrast to what had happened with Monkey Island 2, in which various artists came in later to help fill in necessary art assets as necessary, creating a disjointed style.
-Looney Tunes animation shorts, particularly the Chuck Jones-directed Rabbit of Seville, What's Opera, Doc? and Duck Dodgers in the 24½th Century inspired the artistic design.
+Ahern wanted to make sure that the art style was consistent and the character designs were established early, in contrast to what had happened with Monkey Island 2, in which various artists came in later to help fill in art assets as necessary, creating a disjointed style.
+Looney Tunes animation shorts, particularly the Chuck Jones-directed Rabbit of Seville, What's Opera, Doc?, and Duck Dodgers in the 24½th Century inspired the artistic design.
 The cartoonish style also lent itself to providing larger visible faces to enable more expressive characters.
 Peter Chan designed backgrounds, spending around two days to progress from concept sketch to final art for each background.
 Chan too used Looney Tunes as influence for the backgrounds, trying to emulate the style of Jones and Maurice Noble.
 Ahern and Chan went back and forth with character and background art to make sure both styles worked together without too much distraction.
 They further had Jones visit their studio during development to provide input into their developing art.
 The choice of art style inspired further ideas from the designers.
 Grossman cited cartoons featuring Pepé Le Pew, and commented that the gag involving a painted white stripe on Penelope Pussycat inspired a puzzle in the game.
 The artists spent a year creating the in-game animations.

 The script was written in the evening when fewer people were in the office.
 Grossman considered it the easiest aspect of production, but encountered difficulties when writing with others around.

 Grossman and Schafer brainstormed regularly to devise the time travel puzzles and collaborated with members of the development team as well as other LucasArts employees.
 They would identify puzzle problems and work towards a solution similar to how the game plays.
 Most issues were addressed prior to programming, but some details were left unfinished to work on later.
 The staff conceived puzzles involving the U.S.'s early history based on their memory of their compulsory education, and using the more legendary aspects of history, such as George Washington cutting down a cherry tree to appeal to international audiences.
 To complete the elements, Grossman researched the period to maintain historical accuracy, visiting libraries and contacting reference librarians.
 The studio, however, took creative license towards facts to fit them into the game's design.